seed-cat/seedcat/README.md

 - Do not enable internet access until you have swept your funds to a new wallet
 - If renting in the cloud make sure you trust the datacenter host
 - For large amounts of bitcoin consider buying GPUs instead of renting (you can resell them afterwards)

+Don't trust, verify:
+- All code is open-source so you can check nothing malicious is happening
+- Builds are reproducible if you follow the build steps in [./scripts/release.sh](./scripts/release.sh)
+- To compare builds extract and `diff` or use `zipcmp` to ignore timestamps

 ## Performance
 If recovery is taking too long: